solenegranjeon/C-/README.md

 - size() : Return length of string
 - length() : Return length of string
 - max_size() : Return the maximum size that will be accepted when the string is created.
+- resize() : Resizes the string to a length of n characters.
+If the new "size > max_size_" print error message.
+If new size < old size : => cutting the old size, and adding '\0' at the end of the new size If new size = old size : print error message
+If new size > old size : => changing the capacity and adding '/' to extend the old to the new size if no other character given.
 - operator= (string str) : Replaces the contents with a copy of str.
 If *this and str are the same object, this function has no effect.
 - operator= (char) : Replaces the contents with a single character.
 Require a change in capacity and size.
 If *this and char are the same object, this function has no effect.
 - operator+ (char) : Concatenates String and the new character (lhs is the string and rhs is the new character).
 Returns a newly constructed string object.